-About Art and Design in Mexico City
+About Art in Mexico City

 Mexicans love (and hate) their big, beautiful mess of a country, but Chilangos — Mexico City residents — are also internationally minded creatures.
 Hence you have giant events like the annual Vive Latino music festival, models who flaunt the latest trends during Fashion Week Mexico, and cutting-edge contemporary art in places like the Museo de Arte Carrillo Gil.